 Silviu Ciulei, DM

 Having begun his musical training at an early age, Romanian born guitarist Silviu Ciulei was soon winning prizes in national and international competitions, first in Europe and more recently in the United States.
 His interest in Flamenco was first awakened while on a family holiday in Spain.
 It was not long before he moved to Cadiz, Andalusia, the heartland of flamenco.
 There he began several years of intense study of flamenco guitar, which he brought with him to Tequila, a group that gained national attention in his native Romania.
-He recently graduated with his Ph.D in classical guitar performance under the tutelage of Bruce Holzman, Director of the Guitar Program at Florida State University's College of Music, one of the leading figures of guitar teaching in the US.
-Silviu is currently Adjunct Assistant Professor of Guitar Studies at the University of Florida.
-Visit silviuciulei.com for more biographical information on Silviu.
+Silviu graduated with his Ph.D in classical guitar performance under the tutelage of Bruce Holzman, Director of the Guitar Program at Florida State University's College of Music, one of the leading figures of guitar teaching in the US.
+Silviu is currently the Director of Guitar Studies at the University of Florida.
+Visit silviuciulei.com for more information on Silviu.

 David Cobb, MM

 Bassist David Cobb began his musical journey in the middle school brass section but was soon lured by the sound of strings and began teaching himself guitar and electric bass, expanding his classical background into the American styles centered around these instruments: blues, rock, jazz, and soul.
 A xenophile from an early age, David has always sought out sounds from around the world and his compositions and playing embody that journey.
 The feel of soul, a wealth of Latin American/Caribbean rhythms and melodic sensibilities from Africa, Western Asia, and Eastern Europe are reflected in his style.
-David recently earned his Master's degree in musicology from Florida State University, with an emphasis in ethnomusicology.
+David earned his Master's degree in musicology from Florida State University, with an emphasis in ethnomusicology.
 His master's thesis dealt with experiences of musical ecstasy, particularly the moments of duende in flamenco performance.
-He is currently an Adjunct Professor of Music at Palm Beach State College.
+David is currently an adjunct professor of music at Palm Beach State College.
 Visit treespeechmusic.com for more information on David.

 Ramin Yazdanpanah, PhD